IEEE-NITK/ieee-nitk.github.io/blog_src/_posts/2017-05-26-Hello-World.md

 ~~~~
 > Pro Tip: Save a C file with just "#include <stdio.h>" in it.
 Then run `gcc -c -i <file.c> -o <file.i> to see the actual preprocessing in action.
 GCC's -E flag, outputs the file after performing the preprocessing.
 Internally, during compilation, it stores it as .i file which is later used as the input for the compiler.

+The preprocessing and compilation, both of them are done by the same program: cc1.
+The `cc1` executable is a part of the gcc suite of programs.
+But, hang on!
+What is this *<stdio.h>*?
+Angle brackets(yeah, that is what <> are actually called.
+Not less/greater than symbols) tells the preprocessor that the file inside is present in the standard library path.
+It is usually defined in an environment variable called C_INCLUDE_PATH.
+You can also add directories to search for headers with the `-I` flag in gcc.
+(Example: `gcc -I foo/bar <file>.c` will make gcc search for .h files in foo/bar/ directory first, and then the remaining directories in C_INCLUDE_PATH).
+For shorthand purposes, you can write `#include "foo.h"` if you want gcc to add foo.h from the current directory.

-Here, we see that printf is actually defined here.
+ We also see that printf is actually defined here.
 Which is why, folks! you get warnings if you use printf without including the library.
 But, hold on.
 Where is the implementation of the printf?
 To answer the question, please buy the full version here [#]()

 Compilation
 -----------

 The preprocessed file is then parsed and compiled by the `cc1` executable.
-The `cc1` executable is a part of the gcc suite of programs, and is used to preprocess and compile the source code.
 The source code is then transformed from the C code to assembly code.
 All the basic data types like the void, int, char \*, etc are validated by the compiler.
 Also, syntax checking happens here.
 If you enable all warnings (`with gcc -Wall`: Warnings-all), any compile time errors are detected here and thrown out to the user.
 It also checks variable usage, references and loop invariant checks too.
 The entire compilation consists of generating an Abstract Syntax Tree (AST), and then converting it into a GENERIC format(literally).
 GENERIC trees are then gimplified by a gimplifier also called gimplication into GIMPLE format (Gimply, mind blowing).
 Then a tree SSA pass is performed.
 This pass performs several optimizations like:

 1. Remove useless statements <br>
 2. Building the control flow graph<br>